biarms/mysql/README.md

 Linux b0c7998b824e 4.4.132-1072-rockchip-ayufan-ga1d27dba5a2e #1 SMP Sat Jul 21 20:18:03 UTC 2018 aarch64 GNU/Linux

-$ docker run --rm -it biarms/mysql:5.5 --version 181017 19:51:19 [Warning] Using unique option prefix key_buffer instead of key_buffer_size is deprecated and will be removed in a future release.
-Please use the full name instead. mysqld  Ver 5.5.59-0+deb7u1 for debian-linux-gnu on armv7l ((Debian))
+$ docker run --rm -it biarms/mysql:5.5 --version 181017 22:09:41 [Warning] Using unique option prefix key_buffer instead of key_buffer_size is deprecated and will be removed in a future release.
+Please use the full name instead. mysqld  Ver 5.5.61-0ubuntu0.14.04.1 for debian-linux-gnu on aarch64 ((Ubuntu))
 ```

 ### Tests with an Raspberry PI 1 (on a armv6 OS):